gmPoirier/paletteGrabber/readme.md

 **Current restrictions**

-- Each individual image in the input directory must have 256 or fewer discrete colors
+- The total number of colors in the final palette cannot exceed 10,000
 - The returned image will always been 100x100 pixels regardless of input size

 ## Changelog